Irostovsky/hex-token/README.md

 # hex-token
-Generate hex digit token based on the current time
+Generate hex digit token based on the current time.

+# using